When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Types of Baby Poop and What They Mean Icon

-Let’s have a closer look at the types:
+Let’s look closer at the types:

 1. Newborn Poop (Meconium)